Mortgage approvals get way easier for those with student loans in 2017

 But, what if new rules were published stating that lenders could "look at" the student loan payments differently?
 What if the lender could disregard the payment altogether?

-The buyer's DTI would be 40%, making him eligible to buy a home.Click to see today's rates (Oct 20th, 2017)
+The buyer's DTI would be 40%, making him eligible to buy a home.Verify your new rate (Dec 13th, 2017)

 Two of the three big changes published are concerning how a lender "looks at" student loan payments.
 For many home buyers, student loan numbers on paper don't match what's happening in real life.